OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 .. testcode:: Parameter_API

-    self.driver.add_constraint('driving_sim.stroke - driving_sim.bore < .00001', scale=10000.0)
+    self.driver.add_constraint('driving_sim.stroke - driving_sim.bore < .00001', scaler=10000.0)

 Here, the constraint has been scaled up so that its value when passed to the optimizer is in a similar range (and hence similar weight) to the other constraints in the model.
-An optional *shift* argument was also added to shift both the left and right hand sides of a constraint, though the current OpenMDAO gradient optimizer (CONMINdriver) internally shifts all constraints to the origin, so this parameter is not needed.
+An optional *adder* argument was also added to shift both the left and right hand sides of a constraint, though the current OpenMDAO gradient optimizer (CONMINdriver) internally shifts all constraints to the origin, so this parameter is not needed.